-The Leading Teacher Secondary Education (7-12) programs prepare you for Grade 7-12 classrooms in Pennsylvania and many other states.
-The programs combine professional education with an academic content area in English, Mathematics, Physics or Social Studies.
+Our Leading Teacher Secondary Education (7-12) programs prepare you for Grade 7-12 classrooms in Pennsylvania and many other states.
+In our programs, we combine professional education with an academic content area in English, Mathematics, Physics or Social Studies.
 If you are interested in pursuing certification in Science, you can earn an undergraduate in Biology, Chemistry or Physics and then apply to the master's Secondary Science Education program as graduate student working towards a science teaching certification.

 Gain diverse classroom and field experience